 - Independent infrastructure - all elements of the environment, including the extension marketplace, telemetry, and updates, are located in Russia and managed by Russian companies.

-- Own marketplace — users have access to over 350 plugins, and support for new extensions, including popular DevOps tools, is being developed.
+- Own marketplace - users have access to more than 350 plugins, support for new extensions is being developed, including popular DevOps tools.

 - Open source code and community support - OpenIDE is distributed under the AGPLv3 license, which allows anyone to contribute to the development of the platform, create and publish their own plugins.